FLDP Frequently Asked Questions

 How will my performance be evaluated?

 Participants are evaluated by the supervisor of each rotation assignment.
 Performance is measured in two facets: what was achieved (results) and how these results were achieved (leadership).
-Participants also receive feedback from the FLDP staff and other mentors.
+Participants also receive feedback from the LDP staff and other mentors.

 What are the requirements for admission?